Nitish2610/calc_project/README.md

 6. Enjoy using the calculator!

+## Demo

+Check out the live demo of the website: [https://nitish2610.github.io/calc_project/]

 ## Contributing

 We welcome contributions to this project.
 If you'd like to add new features or improve the calculator, follow these steps: